Weights & Strength

 My Thoughts?

-However, building strength in the calves will improve performance across many exercises, and so it is worth spending time and energy on them.
+However, building strength in the calves will improve performance across many exercises, so it is worth spending time and energy on them.

 When exercising, your calves focus on a large weight rather than the number of reps and do everything with good technique and control, holding positions where you can.